evanshortiss/rhmi-app-dev-demos/README.md

 # RHMI Sample Applications

-I use these to perform introductory demos for deploying applications.
+These are used to perform introductory demos for deploying applications and securing applications using Red Hat SSO on RHMI custers.